104 Best Things to Do in Seattle (The Ultimate List!)

 88. Museum of Museums

-This contemporary art museum features a variety of pop-up exhibitions as well as mini-museums.
+The Museum of Museums is a contemporary art museum that features a variety of pop-up exhibitions as well as mini-museums.
 The rooms are bright and colorful.

 89. Seattle’s Meowtropolitan